nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 ### Microservices and Pub/Sub Messaging

-Where Syringe historically has performed all functionality within a single running process, in the new Syringe architecture, there are a number of services that will run as separate processes, each performing a specific task:
+Where Syringe historically has performed all functionality within a single running process, in the new Antidote architecture, there are a number of services that will run as separate processes, each performing a specific task:

-- `syringe-api`
+- `antidote-api`
-- `syringe-scheduler`
+- `antidote-scheduler`
-- `syringe-gc`
+- `antidote-gc`
-- `syringe-stats`
+- `antidote-stats`
-- `syringe-checker`
+- `antidote-checker`

 These will all be discussed in detail below.

 ![](images/messaging.jpg)

 These services need to communicate with each other to be effective.
 As an example, the API service receives a request, it will need to inform the scheduler service that there's work to do (e.g. spin up kubernetes resources for a new lesson).
-To facilitate this, we'll use the [NATS messaging platform](https://nats.io/), as the nature of Syringe's inter-service communication aligns well with the publish-subscribe messaging model that NATS provides.
+To facilitate this, we'll use the [NATS messaging platform](https://nats.io/), as the nature of Antidote's inter-service communication aligns well with the publish-subscribe messaging model that NATS provides.
 NATS is also written in Go, and built to be extremely fast, and simple.
 [This blog post](https://storageos.com/nats-good-gotchas-awesome-features/) does a good job of covering the pros and cons of using NATS.

 > [NATS Streaming](https://nats-io.github.io/docs/nats_streaming/intro.html) is a project that's designed to fit on top of plain NATS to provide some message reliablity features like buffering when there are no subscribers.
 While this sounds nice, I believe we can get away with plain NATS, and avoid using NATS Streaming, which will ensure that we don't start relying on it as a crutch.
 All services that absolutely must receive messages will have multiple copies, and will handle all incoming messages in a goroutine, meaning there will always be a subscriber available to receive incoming messages.
 As an added protective measure, we may look to leverage [request reply](https://nats-io.github.io/docs/developer/concepts/reqreply.html); as an example, if the API sends a message to the scheduler and it's not acknowledged, we can mark a livelesson as failed in the database.
 Combined, these tools should allow us to avoid relying on message buffering solutions and keep the messaging layer that much simpler.